tdhock/tdhock.github.io/_posts/2024-08-30-viz-pred-err.md

 ![plot of chunk mean-sd](/assets/img/2024-08-30-viz-pred-err/mean-sd-1.png)

 The plot above is much better, because it shows the SD as well as the mean.
+We can see that AUM is significantly more accurate than the others in all of the data sets, except perhaps MNIST, in which the All Pairs Squared Hinge looks only slightly worse.
 We could additionally write the values of mean and SD, as below.